djohnnyboy/AvRent/README.md

 # create a database

-# create a .env file
+# create a .env file if you use mamp with mac add this to your .env file DB_SOCKET=/Applications/MAMP/tmp/mysql/mysql.sock

 # php artisan key:generate